SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     subformation : Subformation
 ```

-Defines a placement in a formation for the `Formation` ability.
+Defines the placement of a game entity in a formation for the `Formation` ability.

 **formation**
-The formation the game entity is placed in.
+Formation the game entity is placed in.

 **subformation**
 Subformation inside the subformation that the game entity is inserted into.